keithrbennett/wifiwand/README.md

 There are a couple of things (that may be surprising) to keep in mind when using the shell.
-They relate to the fact that local variables and method calls use the same notation in Ruby (use of parentheses in a method call is optional):
+They relate to the fact that local variables and method calls use the same notation in Ruby (since use of parentheses in a method call is optional):

 1) In Ruby, when both a method and a local variable have the same name,